Tribit StormBox Micro 2 Portable Speaker Review

 Full Review

-Without looking into the details, the Tribit StormBox Micro 2 is a capable speaker with good sound quality for its size and price.
+Without looking into the details, the Tribit StormBox Micro 2 is a capable bluetooth speaker with good sound quality for its size and price.
 However, with the bonus of using it as a battery bank in a squeeze, the Tribit might be the perfect speaker for your next trip to the beach.
 Let’s dive in!

 The Rundown